Saint-Honoré d'Eylau: Old church

 The old church is located on Place Victor Hugo at the intersection of Avenue Victor Hugo and rue Mesnil in the 16th arrondissement of Paris.
 It was originally built in 1852 as a parish church.
-Since 1974 it is the chapel of a monastic order, the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno.
+Since 1974 it is the chapel of the Monastic Family of Bethlehem.

 History

 On 2 September 1867 the funeral service of the poet Charles Baudelaire was held in the old church.
 On May 13, 1871, during the Paris Commune, the church was closed and turned into a barracks for the Commune National Guard.

-In 1974, the church became the chapel of a monastic order, the Monastic Family of Bethlehem, of the Assumption of the Virgin and of Saint Bruno.
-The monks, wearing white robes, devote their time to meditation and prayer.
+In 1974, the church became the chapel of the Monastic Family of Bethlehem.
+The brothers, wearing white robes, devote their time to meditation and prayer.

 Statue

 A statue of Joan of Arc stands alongside the church.
 It is a replica of the marble statue of Joan that was made in marble by Marie d'Orleans that is now at the Chateau of Versailles.

 The old church (1852).
 It is devoted to prayer and meditation.